 City of Adelaide Library and Community Centres provide a welcoming, friendly and safe environment.
-All Library visitors and PC users are expected to follow our Customer Code of Conduct.
+All Library visitors and PC users are expected to follow our Customer Conditions of Entry.
 Appropriate and responsible behaviour is expected at all times.

 Are you new to Adelaide or just visiting?
 We would love to know what your first impressions were like of the Adelaide City Libraries?
 Please take a few brief moments to fill out our online survey or have a chat with our friendly staff:

 Where are the City of Adelaide Libraries located and what are the opening hours?